Help create a community-owned social enterprise providing Steiner education, biodynamic farming and rural cooperative living.Nelson / Tasman

 We plan to use grid-tied solar power as this is the most low impact and socially responsible option in New Zealand.
 Grid power in New Zealand is 80% renewable energy.
 During school holidays our solar power will be fed back into the grid.
-Rather than invest in our own batteries, that are energy intensive to manufacture, we prefer to pay for a grid connection because a cost effective power grid is a social good for all New Zealanders.
+The NZ electricity grid is a cost effective Social Good, owned by all New Zealanders.

 The local climate is notable for high sunshine hours, long summers and mild winters.
 Buildings will be designed to maximise the solar advantage and natural ventilation.
 Outdoor classrooms will be places of beauty and inspiration.

 Our preferred building materials are wood, earth and straw.
 Building clay is available on the farm.
 We will minimise toxic materials such as CCA treated timber.
-Construction will be light-earth infill with timber framing and floors.
+Construction will be light earth/straw infill with timber framing.
 Building design will reflect our core values and aim to be places of inspiration.

 The development aims to be nett carbon positive and lock up more carbon than was released during construction and running.
 Key elements will be the use of straw and wood in the buildings plus tree planting and the long term increase in soil carbon.
 Materials with high embodied energy, such as concrete and steel, will be minimised.
 We hope to find funding to document this aspect as a case study.

-An opportunity exists for a cluster of dwellings on the farm where people working on the farm and school can live and deepen their connection to the land.
+An opportunity exists for a cluster of dwellings on the farm where people working on the farm and school can live and deepen their connection to the land and school.
 Planning consent for co-operative living has not yet been obtained.